Callboard

 • Students may book available spaces up to seven days in advance.

 • You will be asked to check in via email or the Skedda app to confirm your use of the space.
-If you do not confirm within 20 minutes of your booking's start time, your booking will be automatically removed and you will need to create a new booking.
+This check in is available starting one hour before your booking.
+If you do not check in within 30 minutes of your booking's start time, your booking will be automatically removed and you will need to create a new booking.